 Stop #2: Chiang Mai

 Transport from Bangkok: Flights to Chiang Mai leave throughout the day from both of Bangkok’s airports.
 A first-class cabin on the overnight train from Hua Lamphong station is a romantic alternative—there’s nothing quite like watching the sun rise while rolling into the Northern countryside.

 Sample Day 4: Cafe and temple hopping

 Between temple visits, there are cafes aplenty to refuel (this is Thailand’s coffee capital after all).
 Graph Cafe and the industrial-chic Gateway Coffee Roasters are worth seeking out for their excellent brews from local beans.
 Also carve out some time to sample Chiang Mai’s signature dish, khao soi, a spicy coconut curry soup that has foodies salivating by the mere mention of it.
-Try a bowl at Khao Soi Khun Yai, located north of the Old City and widely regarded as one of the best, and you’ll undoubtedly become a fan, too.
+Try a bowl at Khao Soi Khun Yai, located north of the Old City and widely regarded as one of the best, and you’ll undoubtedly become a fan of this Thai food, too.

-Sample Day 5: Exploring Chiang Mai's mountaintop temples and countryside
+Sample Day 5: Exploring Chiang Mai's mountaintop temples, national parks and countryside

 A visit to Chiang Mai isn’t complete without a stroll around Wat Phra That Doi Suthep, the mountaintop temple visible as a speck of shimmering gold from everywhere in the city.
 Rent a motorbike, and head out early to dodge the crowds (and the mid-day heat).
 It’s a sturdy drive uphill, through lush jungle and on winding roads, but the view from the top is worth the effort.
 On the way back, make a pitstop at the Huay Kaew Waterfall for a refreshing dip.